DhairyaAPImaster/Cool-Stuff-USB-HUB/README.md

 | 7 | 1 | USB-05 | USB6 | USB-A-TH_USB-05 |  | USB-05 | SOFNG(硕方) | C112454 | LCSC |

-## OTHER
-I will be using JLCPCB to manufacture the PCB and Printing Legion (a Hack Club resource) to 3D print the case.

 # OTHER
-I will be using JLCPCB to manufacture the PCB and will be using printing legion's (a hackclub thing) to 3d print the case.
+I will be using JLCPCB to manufacture the PCB and will be using printing legion's (a hackclub thing like these are the type of things why i love hackclub) to 3d print the case.